Commenter25/BetterGarfield/CONTRIBUTING.md

 4. Please _test it before doing anything else!_
 5. Minify the code (instructions further down)
 6. Fork the repository
-7. Replace the BetterGarf file with yours (This is your own copy, don't worry)
+7. Replace the BetterGarfield**_-Dev_** file with yours (This is your own copy, don't worry)
+8. Make sure everything you didn't change is up to date (so you don't accidentally revert anything)
-8. Go back to the normal repo, and submit a pull request!
+9. Go back to the normal repo, and submit a pull request!

 ## Minifying your code
 Now, if you don't know what minification is, it's basically making the code as small as possible.